 One source of error is that states have incentives to release biased statistics (Jerven, 2013b; Wallace, 2016).
 States might have reason to over-report official statistics (Jerven, 2013b), because high population or GDP figures might enhance support domestically, or impress foreign governments or investors from other states.
-The Chinese government, for example, appears to exaggerate its official estimates to forestall opposition criticism and thereby improve regime support (Wallace, 2016).
+The Chinese government, for example, appears to exaggerate its official estimates to forestall opposition criticism and thereby improve regime support (Wallace,

+2016).
 States might also under-report official statistics.
 This is because low population and GDP numbers might attract foreign aid (Neumayer, 2003; Burnside and Dollar, 2000) or other forms of international assistance (Büthe, Major and de Mello e Souza, 2012).
 These strategic incentives may lead to systematic reporting errors in the source material used to construct the data (e.g., Fariss, 2014; Scott, 1998).
 States may also simply not be able to collect accurate data.
 Even countries with a capable bureaucracy may face political issues when attempting to accurately count all individuals (Lee and Zhang, 2017; Prewitt, 2010).
-The situation is worse in some parts of the developing world, where population estimates are often outdated simply because many countries are unable to conduct a census on a regular basis (e.g., Discoll and Lidow, 2014; Lee and Zhang, 2017; Scott, 1998).
-The absence of a regular census might be because states are not interested in gathering these data (intentional misgovernance) or because they do not have the capacity to do so (unintentional misgovernance) (e.g., Banerjee, 1997; Slough and Fariss, 2020).
+The situation is worse in some parts of the developing world, where population estimates are often outdated simply because many countries are unable to conduct a census on a regular basis (e.g., Discoll and Lidow, 2014; Lee and Zhang, 2017; Scott, 1998) because of a lack the bureaucratic capacity to exert the necessary effort, which leads to misgovernance (Banerjee, 1997; Slough and Fariss, 2020).
+The absence of a regular census might be because states are not interested in gathering these data (intentional misgovernance) or because they do not have the capacity to do so (unintentional misgovernance).
 Regardless of the cause, the result is the same - outdated data for many country-year observations.
-Our model provides an open and transparent framework that begins to address these problems as new data and understanding arise about different countries and time periods, which is a point of discussion we return to in the conclusion.
+Our model provides an open and transparent framework that can eventually address each of these problems as new data and understanding arise about different countries and time periods, which is a point of discussion we return to in the conclusion.